gofynd/fdk-client-swift/documentation/application/CART.md

-Lists all available promotional offers for the cart.
+Use this API to get top 5 offers available for current product

 *Returned Response:*